 These are both yellowfin tuna, hot smoked and fully cooked.
 I could not find marlin (the original fish used at “El Pescadito” in Hermosillo), or tuna like the ones above, or at the restaurant in Culiacan.
 I was able to find salmon at my local supermarket:

-The tag price was around $8 CAD, or $5.75 USD, and two packages are required for my recipe below, so this tacos are a little pricey, especially compared to “El Pescadito”; however, judged with Canadian standards, it is still not an expensive meal, at about $5 CAD a portion.
+The tag price was around $8 CAD, or $5.75 USD, and two packages are required for my recipe below, so these tacos are a little pricey, especially compared to “El Pescadito”; however, judged with Canadian standards, it is still not an expensive meal, at about $5 CAD a portion.
 In the photos below, the unwrapped package (left) and the hot smoked salmon after I broke the fillets into small pieces (right):

 I thought it looked very similar to hot smoked marlin and tuna.
 For my recipe, marlin, tuna, salmon or any other meaty pink-fleshed fish may be used, but make sure it is hot smoked, and fully cooked.
 From there, most of the work is to prepare the generous and varied condiment and topping counter.